rishabh3562/ToolBox/CONTRIBUTING.md

-# Contributing to ToolBox
+# Contributing to ToolBox 🚀

-Thank you for your interest in contributing to ToolBox!
-We welcome contributions from the community and appreciate your help in making this project better.
+**Welcome to the ToolBox community!** We're building something special - a democratized platform where every developer can contribute tools, share knowledge, and make developer productivity better for everyone.

+Thank you for your interest in contributing!
+Whether you're fixing a bug, adding a feature, or creating an entirely new tool, your contribution matters.

 ## ⚠️ IMPORTANT NOTICES